Patents in Asia 2017: South Korea

 - reasonable royalties (as would usually be charged for a licence for the same kind of technology).

 If the facts make it difficult to compute the damages based on any of these methods, the court may determine the damages at its own discretion, taking into consideration the parties’ arguments and evidence.
 Korea does not recognise punitive damages for patent cases.

 How common is it for courts to grant permanent injunctions to successful plaintiffs and under what circumstances will they do this?

-If the court finds that the patent in suit is valid and infringed, it will grant a permanent injunction except in exceptional cases, such as where seeking an injunction is deemed an abuse of right.
+If the court finds that the patent in suit is valid and infringed, it will always grant a permanent injunction except in exceptional instances, such as where seeking an injunction is deemed an abuse of rights.

-How long does it take to obtain a decision at first instance and can this process be expedited?
+How long does it take to get a decision at first instance and is it possible to expedite this process?

 For an invalidation action, it can typically take between six and 14 months for the IPTAB to render a decision.
 Invalidation actions before the IPTAB can be expedited under certain circumstances – for example, where a related court action is pending.

-Under what circumstances will the losing party at first instance be granted the right to appeal?
+Under what circumstances will the losing party in a first-instance case be granted the right to appeal?
+How familiar are the higher courts with patent matters?
 How long does an appeal typically take?

 Kim & Chang

 Jeongdong Building, 17F